brentp/vcfexpress/README.md

 # Usage

 ```
 Filter the VCF or BCF file and optionally apply a template.
-If no template is given the output will be VCF/BCF (TODO)
+If no template is given the output will be VCF/BCF

 Usage: vcfexpr filter [OPTIONS] <PATH>